Sherobod

 Sherobod (Sherobod, Шеробод) is a city in Surxondaryo Region, Uzbekistan.
 It is the seat of Sherobod District.
 The European route E60 passes through the town.

 Etymology

 The name is of Persian/Tajiki origin, شیرآباد Šêrâbâd, standing for 'Lion's Lair' ("sher/shir" for lion, and "abad/obod" for English term, abode).

 History

-Sherobod District is a district in the Surxondaryo Region of Uzbekistan.
+Sherobod is a district in the Surxondaryo Region of Uzbekistan.
 It was established on September 29, 1926.
 The district is bordered by Boysun to the north, Bandixon to the northeast, Qiziriq to the east, Muzrabot to the south, Angor to the southeast, Qashqadaryo Region to the north, and Turkmenistan to the west.
 The district covers an area of 2,730 square kilometers.
 In 2003, it had a population of 134,000 people.
 Sherobod District includes one city, Sherobod, and 9 rural citizens' assemblies (Bo'ston, Zarabog', Oqqo'rg'on, Rabotak, Sariqamish, Seplon, Talashqon, Chinobod, and Yangiturmush).

 Geography

 The southern border of the district is traversed by the Zang Canal, while the Sherobod main canal runs from the east.
 In the vicinity of Oqtosh, Pashxo'rd, and Zarabog villages, there are ancient qanats that have been traditionally used.
 In the plain areas, there are sandy and loamy soils, while arid areas have rocky soils, and the mountainous regions have clay soils.